 4.2.2 Where an Applicant has requested and has been allocated capacity on HS1 in accordance with Regulation 22(1) or 24(1) of the Rail Regulations 2016 and it has not entered into a Framework Track Access Agreement, it will be required to enter into a Track Access Agreement with the Infrastructure Manager.
 The Track Access Agreement will expire at the end of the relevant Timetable Period and will only reflect the capacity which has been allocated to that Applicant through the timetabling process (i.e. the train paths allocated to that Applicant for the relevant Timetable Period).

 4.2.3 Where an Applicant is requesting capacity on HS1 to operate freight services during the period of night under a Framework Track Access Agreement, it will do so using a catalogue path allocation system.
 In 2012, the Infrastructure Manager consulted the industry on the rules and principles of the catalogue path system.
-The catalogue path allocation system will be implemented after the Applicant has entered into a Framework Track Access Agreement with HS1.
+The catalogue path allocation system will be implemented after the Applicant has entered into a Framework Track Access Agreement with London St. Pancras Highspeed

 The catalogue path allocation system will have pre-arranged available train paths for the period of a timetable year.
 An Applicant will be able to bid for a train path in accordance with the access rights in the Framework Track Access Agreement.
 The catalogue of available train paths will be published once in each timetable year and revised as and when additional train paths are identified.
 The catalogue paths will be entered into the Timetabling Planning Rules consistent with the dates set out for the wider timetabling process at Annex 5.